Bank of America hikes top European bankers' pay to counter bonus cap

 A Bank of America spokesperson declined to comment.

-In November Barclays (BARC.L) unveiled a plan to give senior bankers additional monthly payments and last month an industry source said HSBC (HSBA.L) is considering giving out shares to about 1,000 top-ranking staff.
+In November Barclays unveiled a plan to give senior bankers additional monthly payments and last month an industry source said HSBC is considering giving out shares to about 1,000 top-ranking staff.